gratrockstar/rtc-slideshow/readme.md

 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 A slideshow block that will pull data from an external WP REST Api endpoint.
 Without being able to ask clarifying questions, this is how I interpreted the instructions for the assignment.
+I've created an admin un/pw for rtCamp to check out the backend, but not sure how to get it to you.
+Please ask for access.
 This block uses a custom WP REST Api endpoint to pull in and cache data from the external source.
 The block settings contain a field for the base URL to use to pull in the external data.